iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

 FAQ

 No. IBIT is a spot Bitcoin ETF that tracks Bitcoin's price.
-IBPI is an actively managed income strategy that holds Bitcoin and IBIT shares while selling call options to generate premium income.
-IBPI will have different risk-return characteristics, a higher expense ratio, regular distributions, and capped upside compared to IBIT.
+BITA is an actively managed income strategy that holds Bitcoin and IBIT shares while selling call options to generate premium income.
+BITA has different risk-return characteristics, a higher expense ratio (0.65% vs 0.25%), regular distributions, and capped upside compared to IBIT.

-Unknown until launch.
-Existing Bitcoin covered call ETFs advertise distribution rates of 27%–37%, but 91%–96% of those distributions have been classified as return of capital — meaning investors receive their own money back rather than genuine investment income.
-IBPI's actual yield will depend on Bitcoin volatility, strike selection, and the expense ratio.
+BITA's prospectus commits to no payout rate: distributions are monthly and at the Sponsor's discretion — the Trust may, but is not obligated to, distribute option premiums.
+Existing Bitcoin covered call ETFs advertise distribution rates of 27%–37%, but 91%–96% of those distributions have been classified as return of capital — investors receiving their own money back rather than genuine investment income.
+BITA's realized yield will depend on Bitcoin volatility, strike selection, and the 0.65% fee.
+Through its first two monthly distributions (paid July 8 and August 7, 2026), BITA distributed $1.32 per share.

 Yes.
 Covered call ETFs retain full downside exposure to Bitcoin.
 Option premium provides a modest cushion, but during large Bitcoin drawdowns — which have historically exceeded 70% — the premium income would not meaningfully offset losses.

-No. Grayscale's Bitcoin Premium Income ETF (ticker BPI) is a separate, existing product launched in April 2025 with approximately $4 million in assets.
-Despite the similar name, these are different funds from different issuers with different structures.
+No. Grayscale's Bitcoin Premium Income ETF (ticker BPI) is a separate product launched in April 2025 with approximately $4 million in assets.
+Despite the nearly identical name, these are different funds from different issuers with different structures.
 Verify the issuer and ticker when researching either product.

 This article is for informational and educational purposes only and does not constitute investment, legal, or tax advice.
 Bitcoin and Bitcoin-related products are highly volatile and involve substantial risk of loss.
 Tax treatment of Bitcoin ETFs — particularly regarding wash sale rules — remains an area without explicit IRS guidance.
 Consult qualified professionals regarding your specific situation before making investment decisions.
 Past performance does not guarantee future results.